-PSY S375 Current Issues in Psychology: Selected Topics 1-3 credits (variable)
+PSY S375 Current Issues in Psychology: Selected Topics

 Covers contemporary topics related to the field of psychology.
 Subjects focus on such areas as: environmental psychology, psychology and religion, stereotyping and prejudice, industrial and organizational psychology, domestic violence, psychology and the media, forensic psychology.
 May be repeated for credit when content varies.